|

 award-winning singer / songwriter, will play in the AT&T Pebble Beach National Pro-Am

+for the first time in 1999.
 The Feb.
 4-7 tournament has already received commitments

 from singer / songwriter Glen Campbell and actors William Devane and Craig T. Nelson.